quicbit-js/qb-json-align/readme.md

 qb-json-align works with qb-json-next to provide seamless parsing across JSON buffers split at any arbitrary point.

-# align(ps)

-    ps - the parse-state used by qb-json-next with token and offset information (see qb-json-next)

 While qb-json-next handles splits between values and key-values, align() goes one step further to provide seamless parsing across JSON buffers *split at any point*.

+# usage

-Parsing is just like normal parsing with qb-json-next, but with an added align() step after ps.next_src is set.
+Parsing with align() is like normal parsing with qb-json-next, but with an added align() step after ps.next_src is set.

     var next = require('qb-json-next')